Linearly Polarized Light-Induced Anomalous Hall Effect and Topological Phase Transitions in an Altermagnetic Topological Insulator: Results and Discussion

 In the $\mathcal{PT}$-symmetric AFM, $\mathcal{PT}$ symmetry strictly constrains the Berry curvature to zero, so there is no AHE in the $\mathcal{PT}$-symmetric AFM.
 LPL cannot break $\mathcal{PT}$ symmetry, and therefore LPL cannot induce an AHE in AFM.
 In the $d$-wave AM, the spin-up and spin-down electrons are connected by $C_{4z}\mathcal{T}$ or $\mathcal{M}_{xy}$ symmetries enforcing a vanishing AHE.
 However, LPL can break these symmetries, thereby inducing an AHE.
 To evaluate the AHE induced by LPL in AM, two methods were employed to determine the AHC, including a direct computation of the Berry curvature integral within the high-frequency approximation and an alternative approach based on Floquet state occupations.

 In Fig.~\ref{fig3}(a), we calculate the AHC in the AM as a function of the Fermi level under various LPL intensities within the high-frequency approximation.
-It is evident that for $A_0=0$, the AHC of the AM vanishes.
+It is evident that for $\tilde{A_0}=0$, the AHC of the AM vanishes.
 However, as the light intensity increases, the $C_{4z}\mathcal{T}$ and $\mathcal{M}_{xy}$ symmetries are broken by the LPL, thereby inducing a finite AHC.
 The distinct anomalous Hall responses of AFM and AM under LPL can serve as an experimental signature to distinguish between them.
-To achieve a more accurate calculation of the AHC, the occupations of Floquet states must be taken into account.
-Following the Eq.~(\ref{occ}), we calculated the AHC at $\omega = 10$.
-A comparison between these results and those derived from the high-frequency effective Hamiltonian is presented in Fig.~\ref{fig3}(b).
-It is evident that at this frequency, the results from both methods are in excellent agreement, thereby validating the effectiveness of the high-frequency approximation.

 In addition to the light intensity, the polarization direction of the LPL serves as another crucial tuning parameter for the AHC.
-To investigate the influence of the LPL polarization direction on the AHC, in Fig.~\ref{fig3}(c), we calculate the AHC as a function of the polarization angle for various intensities at a fixed Fermi level $E_{F}=2v$.
+To investigate the influence of the LPL polarization direction on the AHC, in Fig.~\ref{fig3}(b), we calculate the AHC as a function of the polarization angle for various intensities at a fixed Fermi level $E_{F}=0.2$ eV.
 We observe that the AHE becomes strongly anisotropic with respect to the polarization direction of the LPL, enabling continuous tuning and sign reversal upon polarization rotation.
-For a given light intensity $A_{0}$ and Fermi energy $E_{F}$, the induced $|\sigma_{xy}|$ reaches its maximum when the LPL polarization aligns with the $x$- or $y$-axis.
+For a given light intensity $\tilde{A_{0}}$ and Fermi energy $E_{F}$, the induced $|\sigma_{xy}|$ reaches its maximum when the LPL polarization aligns with the $x$- or $y$-axis.
 Furthermore, the AHC vanishes at $\theta = \pm \pi/4$, as $\mathcal{M}_{xy}$ symmetry remains preserved under these conditions.
-We plot the sign of $\sigma_{xy}$ as a function of $A_0$ and $\theta$ at a fixed $E_{F}$ in a polar coordinate diagram in Fig.~\ref{fig3}(d), where blue represents negative values and red represents positive values.
+We plot the sign of $\sigma_{xy}$ as a function of $A_0$ and $\theta$ at a fixed $E_{F}$ in a polar coordinate diagram in Fig.~\ref{fig3}(c), where blue represents negative values and red represents positive values.
 The sign of $\sigma_{xy}$ also exhibits a d-wave characteristic, suggesting that measuring the AHC under LPL irradiation with varying polarization directions offers a means to probe the AM.